Well, yes, you could say that dog calming signals are kind of like the bat signal.

 Dogs STOP using calming signals if they were:

-Changes in eyes and ears (pupils dilated, whale eye, ears pulled back, furrowed brow)
+Pupils dilated, whale eye, ears pulled back, furrowed brow

 In order to differentiate stress signs from normal behavior, you must be familiar with your dog’s regular demeanor.
 Then you can tell if they’re licking their lips because they’re anxious or because they want a treat*!
 Or yawning because are overwhelmed or simply tired.